Lady Featherflight: Sources

 W. W. Newell sourced this story as told to Mrs. Joseph B. Warner by her aunt, Miss Elizabeth Roar.
 Author William McCarthy, "unchivalrously" deducing the ages of both women, supposes that the tale circulated in Massachusetts around the early to mid-19th century.
-Likewise, psychoanalyst Hanns Sachs, in his book The Creative Unconscious, claimed that this "old fairy-tale ... was well-known in Massachussets".
+Likewise, psychoanalyst Hanns Sachs, in his book The Creative Unconscious, claimed that this "old fairy-tale ... was well-known in Massachusetts".
 Whatever its course in America, author Neil Philip suspected that it had a British origin.

 Summary

 In W. W. Newell's first published account, a poor woman and her son Reuben live in poverty.
 She sends her son to look for a job somewhere else.
 He travels far and, when night comes, sees a light in the distance.
 He notices it comes from a palace.
-He bangs at the door and a woman answers him.
+He bangs at the door, and a woman answers him.
 She bids him to leave before her father, a giant, arrives, for he is to devour him.
 Reuben asks her to hide him.
 The woman's father knocks at the door, begging to be let in and see the human boy.
-Lady Featherflight shows him Reuben, but, since the boy is to scrawny, gives up on eating him.
+Lady Featherflight shows him Reuben, but, since the boy is too scrawny, he gives up on eating him.
 However, he still wants to have the boy do some chores for him.

 The next day, the giant directs him to thatch a barn roof with feathers.
-After some hours, Reuben gives up and Lady Featherflight offers her help.
+After some hours, Reuben gives up, and Lady Featherflight offers her help.
 She lets him have his break while she summons all the birds to drop a feather on the roof.
 That night, the giant comes to have dinner with them and, the next day, he notices that thatching the roof was not Reuben's doing and sets him another task: to separate a heap of seeds as tall as the barn.
 Once again, Lady Featherflight assuages him and she summons all the birds to help him separate the seeds.

 The third task is to make a rope with grains of sand.
 Reuben and Featherflight plan something for later that evening.
 She pricks Reuben's finger and lets three droplets of blood fall on the stairs to his room.
-Later, after the giant goes to sleep, Featherflight and Reuben take the key to the giant's treasure-house, take bags of gold and silver, take the best horse from her father's stall and depart.
+Later, after the giant goes to sleep, Featherflight and Reuben take the key to the giant's treasure-house, take bags of gold and silver, take the best horse from her father's stall, and depart.